pzawadzk/Vehicle-Detection/README.md

 Challenges faced during implementation of this project:
 - Finding a good balance between density of boxes (both location, scales, overlaps) and thresholding false positives was somewhat challenging.
-- I found that HOG features calculated for full image and HOG features calculated for extracted boxes are not exactly the same.
+- I found that HOG features calculated for a full image and HOG features calculated for extracted boxes are not exactly the same.
 The feature values differed at edges.
 The algorithm, however, worked well with both "versions features".
-This is probably because edge features are not very important and that difference is small as it ordinates from box normalization of HOG features.
+This is probably because edge features are not very important and that difference is small as it originates from box normalization of HOG features.

 Potential problems with the algorithm:
 - Boxes wobble and may disappear